SELECTION OF QUESTIONS AND ANSWERS

 If you want to learn a great art from any master, you have to prove that you are deserving and dedicated.
 Asking any master to teach you without any fees, all you have to know simply because you are interested, does not happen to be a good way to show you are deserving or your dedication.

-Moreover, the fact that you do not bother to put some care in your letter, as evident in your use of “Shaolin” and “shaolin”, and “I” and “i” even though the letter is a short one, reveals what little thought or respect you have for the master or his art.
+Moreover, the fact that you do not bother to put some care in your letter, as evident in your use of “Shaolin” and “shaolin”, and “I” and “i” (but the above letter has been edited) even though the letter is a short one, reveals what little thought or respect you have for the master or his art.
 Understandably, requests that are causally made usually receive no replies.

 But at least you addressed me as Mr. Wong Kiew Kit, although if you have read my webpages carefully, treating them as the only source of instruction for something you have been interested in all your life, you would have discovered that addressing me as Sifu Wong Kiew Kit would be more approrpiate.
 Nevertheless, you are more respectful than many who have actually written something like “Hi, I have read your book on Shaolin Kungfu.
 It is great.
 I have no money.
 Teach me all you know.”